A fully coupled regularized mortar-type finite element approach for embedding one-dimensional fibers into three-dimensional fluid flow: Partitioned Solution Algorithm

 The computation of the relaxation parameter $\omega$ via the Aitken method defaults to a simple vector-vector product, making the method highly efficient with regard to the computational cost of the relaxation parameter.
-However, even though the Aitken relaxation method works well for many FSI problems, convergence is in general not guaranteed \cite{kuttler2008fixed}.
-Motivated by the fact that proper treatment of the interface nonlinearity may reduce the number of coupling iterations, we choose a Quasi-Newton scheme to apply to the residual
+However, even though the Aitken relaxation method works well for many FSI problems, convergence is in general not guaranteed~\cite{kuttler2008fixed}.